Discover more from Content Captains

 Here's What a Traditional Content Marketing Career Path Looks Like

 A content marketing career path includes three job experience levels: entry-level, mid-level, and senior-level.
-And the average salaries can range from $50,000/year to more than $200,000/year.

 Content marketing specialist (entry-level)